bebasid/bebasit/README.en.md

 - Green Tunnel usability depends on luck (it does not mean that Green Tunnel cannot bypass DPI).
 ### Addendum
 - The version of applications inside this repo does not use an auto-update scheme to the latest version because a new feature of the application might not be useful.
-### Why bebasid and bebasit are separate
+### Why BebasID and BebasIT are separate
 - Easing control of application suitability.
 - If applications like GoodbyeDPI, Green Tunnel, PowerTunnel, and Zapret are included within the bebasid repo, it would consume more data.
 In many cases, people use the `git clone` command when downloading bebasid and it caused the Mac version of the app to be downloaded as well in Windows.
 - New project.
-- To make bebasid looks more formal.
+- To make BebasID looks more formal.
-## bebasit Dependencies
+## BebasIT / BebasID IT Dependencies
 - [GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI)
 - [Green Tunnel](https://github.com/SadeghHayeri/GreenTunnel/)
 - [PowerTunnel](https://github.com/krlvm/PowerTunnel)
 - [Zapret](https://github.com/bol-van/zapret)
 ## License

-bebasit is licensed under [MIT License](https://github.com/bebasid/bebasit/blob/master/LICENSE).
+BebasIT / BebasID IT is licensed under [MIT License](https://github.com/bebasid/bebasit/blob/master/LICENSE).

 ---